50 Book Marketing Ideas Every Author Needs to Know

 One method, suggested by Kindlepreneur’s Dave Chesson, is to run an Amazon search with your primary keyword.
 This might be “How to stop smoking,” for example.
 Then take a look at the Amazon Best Sellers Rank of the top three titles listed.
 If the #2 and #3 books are selling significantly fewer copies than the #1 book, it might suggest that the market is already being well served by that top-ranking book.

-4. Determine what sets your book apart from the competition
+4. Determine what sets you apart from the competition

 So, you’ve determined that people have an interest in books like yours.
 If you’re writing a novel, that might be enough.
-But if you’re writing a non-fiction book, you need to identify how your book is different.
-If your book does exactly the same thing as a competing title, you will struggle to sell it.
+But if you’re writing a non-fiction title, you need to identify how it's different.
+Does it do exactly the same thing as a competing title, you will struggle to sell it.
 Pinpoint exactly how it stands out.

 Learn more: “How to Validate Your Book Idea" (Free course)